Release equity from your house

 Mr Williamson from Chiswick

 My son is a chef in a care home.
-He is not well paid.
-No way his bank would lend him the money to buy a flat.
-My equity release enabled him to put a substantial deposit down so his mortgage was very small.
-My equity release interest rate was close to his interest rate offered by his bank.
+He is poorly paid, and his bank would not lend him the money to buy a flat.
+My equity release let him put a substantial deposit down, so his mortgage was minimal.
+My equity release interest rate was close to the interest rate offered by his bank.

 Ms G from Dover

-I divorced my husband who was a violent alcoholic.
-I really feared losing my home as I sometimes look after my daughter’s children.
-Equity release enabled me to pay off my ex and stay secure in my home.
+I divorced my husband, who was a violent alcoholic.
+I feared losing my home as I sometimes looked after my daughter’s children.
+Equity release enabled me to pay off my ex and stay secure in my house.

 Mrs G from Leeds